-In Fig. 5, we show the S-parameters of the calibrated DUT (5 mm long 30 Ω stepped-impedance line) using both calibration methods.
+In Fig. 7, we show the S-parameters of the calibrated DUT (6 mm long 30 Ω stepped-impedance line) using both calibration methods.
 For the thru-free method, we investigated both cases when using the network-reflect standard from either port.
 Generally, both the multiline TRL and the thru-free calibration methods show overlapping agreement.
 However, when we look at the uncertainty bounds, we see that for the calibrated S{11} , we obtain similar uncertainty bounds for both calibration methods, whereas for the calibrated S{21} measurement, we see that the uncertainty in the magnitude is slightly higher for the thru-free method at frequencies above 110 GHz.
-More notability, the uncertainty of the thru-free method is much higher when using the network-reflect standard at port A.
+More notability, the uncertainty of the thru-free method at port A.